-The Augsburg Physician Assistant Program does not award academic credit to an individual for experiential learning.
-Applicants desiring admission to Augsburg’s PA Program must satisfactorily complete all prerequisite courses.
+The Augsburg PA Program does not award academic credit to an individual for experiential learning.
+Applicants desiring admission to the Augsburg PA Program must satisfactorily complete all prerequisite courses.
 Experiential learning will be considered separately from prerequisite courses.
 Experiential learning prior to and during admittance to the Augsburg PA Program will not substitute for any part of the clinical phase.

 Employment while in the Program

-Program faculty discourage outside employment while in the Physician Assistant Program.
+Program faculty discourage outside employment while in the Augsburg PA Program.
 Faculty recognize that employment may be an issue that some students will face.
 Given this recognition, realize that program obligations will not be altered due to a student’s work obligations.
 It is further expected that work obligations will not interfere with the physician assistant students’ learning progress or responsibilities while in the program.

 Withdrawal and Readmission Policies